dewanee-es/tipi/tipi/content/config.md

     "iconClass": "fa fa-"    // CSS class prefix for icons.
 Default value works with Font Awesome icons.
   },
   "addons": {     // Addons configuration.
 Set addon to true to activate
+    "bootstrap": false,       // Bootstrap.
+Set to true if you use bootstrap in your template.
+Set to "include" to also add source files.
     "fontAwesome": false,     // Font Awesome icons
     "highlight": false,       // Highlight.JS.
 Set to stylesheet name, for example "default".
-Set to true for custom stylesheet.
+Set to true to use own custom stylesheet.
     "pace": false,            // Pace loader
   }
 }